juliedieroff/Reproducing-Stats-Ed-Study/README.md

-# Reproducing-Stats-Ed-Study
-Reproducing the results found in  Hodds, M., Alcock, L., &amp; Inglis, M. (2014).
+Statistical analysis in R created to reproduce the results found in  Hodds, M., Alcock, L., &amp; Inglis, M. (2014).
 Self-Explanation Training Improves Proof Comprehension.
 Journal  for Research in Mathematics Education.
+The main goal of this project was to apply well-known statistical methods to an unfamiliar area.
+This project was completed for the University of Edinburgh's Statistics in Education course.